neur1s/neur1s.github.io/_pages/about.md

   </div>

   <div style="font-size: 1em; line-height: 1.6; text-align: justify;">
     I'm a PhD candidate in Neuroscience (Physiology program) at University of Toronto.
 I like exploring memory in biological and artificial systems.
 My primary PhD project is supervised by Dr. Sheena Josselyn and focuses on the role of the amygdala in social memory.
 I study this in mice using neurosurgeries, optical recordings of neural activity, pharmacological interventions, and behavioral assays.
-I also translate findings from experimental neuroscience to artificial neural networks, and am currently working on implementing memory prioritization mechanisms in transformers.
+In collaboration with Dr. Brokoslaw Laschowski, I also translate findings from experimental neuroscience to artificial neural networks, and am currently working on implementing memory prioritization mechanisms in transformers.
     <br><br>
     Outside of academia, I am dedicated to supporting Ukraine and enjoy gym, reading, and snowboarding.
   </div>